usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 * How much experience has each company had performing under federal contracts so far?
 * What else would you be interested to learn about each company?

-### Activity – Group exercise:
->Note for vendors: this is an optional in-class activity.

-In groups, participants map a collaboration model for delivering a large-scale digital project between a government agency and a private vendor.

 ### Discussion prompt (Optional)
 >Note for vendors: this is an optional self-paced learning activity in the LMS.